50 Most Valuable Dimes Worth Money

 • 1968 No “S” – Another dime produced at the San Francisco mint missing a mint mark.

-• 1980 was the year the Philadelphia mint started using the “P” mint mark for the P Roosevelt dime.
+• 1980 was the year the Philadelphia Mint started using the “P” mint mark for the P Roosevelt dime.

 • 1996-W Roosevelt dime – Coin collectors scrambled to gather up dimes from 1996.
 It was a limited release in commemoration of the 50th anniversary of the Roosevelt U.S. dime.
 Only 1.4 million 1996 Roosevelt dimes were struck at the West Point Mint.